Orthodontics

 • A disorder of the jaw joint

-Orthodontic irregularities are corrected using corrective appliances known as braces.
-Braces are made from wires and springs attached to tiny metal plates or a plastic mould.
-The brace applies gentle forces to the teeth and encourages them to adopt a different alignment.
-The best orthodontic results are achieved with children when their teeth are still growing, many adults have orthodontic treatment but the process takes much longer.
-Visit our main braces page to read more abouthow they work and how to look after them.
+Orthodontic irregularities are generally treated with braces.
+Braces are usually made from wires and springs attached to tiny metal plates or a plastic mould.
+Braces apply gentle forces to teeth and encourage them to to move slowly to adopt a different alignment.
+The best orthodontic results are achieved with children when their teeth are still growing; many adults have orthodontic treatment, but the process takes much longer.
+Visit our main braces page to read more about how they work and how to look after them.

 The orthodontist will assess the teeth that need to be aligned and create either a fixed or removable brace, which can be adjusted during the course of the treatment to achieve the desired effect.
-The fixed braces as their name implies are permanent fixtures and are removed at the end of the treatment period, whereas removable braces can be taken off for eating and cleaning but are generally worn at all other times.
-This improves the function of the teeth and the general appearance of the person.
+The fixed braces, as their name implies, are permanent fixtures and are removed at the end of the treatment period, whereas removable braces can be taken off for eating and cleaning but are generally worn at all other times.
+Braces will improve the function of the teeth and the general appearance of the person.

 What is a bad bite or malocclusion and what causes it?

-A bad bite is the misalignment of teeth or jaws causing functional problems such as difficulty in chewing and talking and/or affecting the cosmetic appearance of a person.
+A bad bite is the misalignment of teeth, jaws or the tempromandibular joint (TMJ), which causes functional problems such as difficulty in chewing and talking, and may well affect the appearance of a person.
 It may occur genetically or as a result of the following conditions:

 • Tongue-thrusting while swallowing — can result in pronounced protrusion of upper teeth over the lower teeth.